mjvar/intro-to-interactive-media/September22/README.md

 ### 6. Interactivity

 I wanted to give the user some control over the map that was generated.
 To do this, I let the user plot a certain number of points.
 These points would be used as a rough estimate for the shape of the island (i.e. which tiles would be selected as "land").

+In the earlier example, I just drew a circle at the center of the map and set any points within that circle to be land.
+This new feature allows more variation with island shapes, since the "land" shape can be something other than a circle.
 This was the result:

 <img src="interactivity.gif" alt="interactive map gen" width="400"/>